upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 For a complete guide to integrating frontend interfaces with your control plane see the [Interface Integrations > Platform Frontends](../../interface-integrations/platform-frontends) topic in this framework.

+## Control plane causality dilemma

+Common referred to as the "chicken or the egg", if a user wants to use Crossplane to drive their entire platform, that means you need _some_ control plane by which to drive your platform.
+But who makes the first control plane?

 ## Control Plane performance characteristics

 We've extensively tested control planes and have observed the following performance characteristics.
 Use these as a benchmark to inform what you can realistically achieve on a single control plane.